-One way to construct a Feynman category is to fix a groupoid $\V$.
-Then the inclusion of $\imath: \V\to \V^{\otimes}$ already trivially yields a Feynman category structure by setting $\F=\V^{\otimes}$.
-To get to any other Feynman category structure with this $\V$ up to equivalence, one can now select new morphisms for $\V^{\otimes}\downarrow \V$ and generate the sets of morphisms of $\F$ by taking tensor products of these.
+After having selected $\V$, to get to any other Feynman category structure with this $\V$ up to equivalence, one can now select new morphisms in $(\V^{\otimes}\downarrow \V)$ and generate the sets of morphisms of $\F$ by taking tensor products of these to satisfy (ii).
 Then one has to define a composition and check that it is associative.
 For compositions, one only needs to define the compositions for diagrams of the type:

 with $\ast \in \V$.
 Usually this amounts to showing that the natural candidate for $\phi_1$ is again of the chosen type of morphism.